Pre-Admission Testing

 Location: 4 North

-The perfusion staff also performs additional services utilizing blood conservation techniques involved in vascular, trauma, neuro, orthopedic and vascular surgical procedures.
-Perfusion Services are provided to patients in the Cardiac Cath Lab, Operating Room, Cardiac Intensive Care Unit and the Emergency Department.
+The perfusion team also performs additional services utilizing blood conservation techniques involved in vascular, trauma, neuro, orthopedic and vascular surgical procedures.
+Perfusion Services are provided to patients in the Cardiac Cath Lab, operating room, Cardiac Intensive Care Unit and the Emergency Department.

-The UT Medical Center perfusionists are skilled professionals qualified by academic and clinical education and are credentialed via the certification process of the American Board of Cardiovascular Perfusion as Certified Clinical Perfusionists (CCP), and licensed by the State of Tennessee as Licensed Clinical Perfusionists.
+The the medical center perfusionists are skilled professionals qualified by academic and clinical education and are credentialed via the certification process of the American Board of Cardiovascular Perfusion as Certified Clinical Perfusionists, and licensed by the State of Tennessee as Licensed Clinical Perfusionists.